 - Legal and regulatory penalties: FIs can face legal and regulatory penalties for failing to protect their customers’ accounts from fraud.
 This can result in fines, lawsuits, and damage to the FI’s reputation.

-- Identity theft: ATO fraudsters can also steal a customer’s personal information, which can be used for identity theft.
+- Identity theft: ATO fraudsters can also steal a customer’s personal information, which can be used for traditional identity theft and/or synthetic identity fraud.
 This can lead to further financial losses and damage to the customer’s credit score.

 - Operational disruptions: ATO incidents can cause operational disruptions for FIs, affecting their ability to serve customers and carry out their daily activities.